ellereeeee/blog-posts/2017-12-06 Scope and Closures Appendices.md

 Try/catch is a better solution than IIFEs for transpiling code blocks because IIFEs property as a function can change the meaning of `this`, `return`, `break`, and `continue`.
 Such changes could produce undesired results.

 If you want to include block scoping in your code, the above tools are available for your use.

+### Appendix C: Lexical-this

+The arrow function introduced in ES6 (denoted `=>`) has different behavior in regards to how `this` functions inside it.

+If you use `setTimeout` (or if any time seems to pass during run-time) with an object method that uses `this`, `this` loses its binding to the object definition it was used in.

+If you reference `this` in an arrow function in the object definition, it follows lexical scope rules rather than `this` binding rules.
+Simpson says this is a workaround for a failure to understand and properly leverage `this` in code.
+We would have to use `bind()` in the object definition to properly leverage `this`.

+This shows that fat arrow functions do more than just make function declarations shorter (in this case they code in a bad practice into JavaScript).

+In my opinion, this section would be better placed in the next YDKJS book on the `this` identifier when the reader has a better understanding of both lexical scope and `this`.